Survey Results

 Latest Surveys

-The ifo Business Climate Index Eastern Germany rose considerably in March.
-The barometer of business sentiment for the regional economy in eastern Germany climbed to 90.0 points, up from 88.6 points in February.
-The eastern German companies surveyed provided assessments of their business situation that were somewhat better than the previous month, and they also raised their business expectations slightly.
+The ifo Business Climate Index Eastern Germany rose considerably in April.
+The barometer of business sentiment for the regional economy in eastern Germany climbed to 92.3 points, up from 90.2 points in March.
+The eastern German companies surveyed provided assessments of their business situation that were somewhat better than the previous month, and they raised their business expectations substantially.
+The Business Climate Index has now risen for the second time in succession.
+Signs indicate an upward trend.

 Facts 17 Apr 2024